bertt/unity3d_audio/README.md

 - 2 buttons, for recording and playing audio

-- Record audio using events OnPointerClick, stop recording at OnPointerUp
+- Record audio using events OnPointerUp, stop recording at clicking OnPointerUp again

 - Record audio in wav format, store in wav file (test.wav) on local file storage (Application.persistentDataPath)